-- 10.1 Medicines are always securely stored in accordance with individual product instructions, paying particular note to temperature.
+- 11.1 Medicines are always securely stored in accordance with individual product instructions, paying note to temperature.
 Some medication for pupils at this school may need to be refrigerated.
 All refrigerated medication is stored in an airtight container and is clearly labelled.
-Refrigerators used for the storage of medication are in a secure area, inaccessible to unsupervised pupils or lockable as appropriate. - 10.2 We will carry out a risk assessment to consider any risks to the health and safety of our school community and put in place measures to ensure that identified risks are managed and that medicines are stored safely. - 10.3 All medicines shall be received and stored in the original container in which they were dispensed, together with the prescriber's instructions for administration. - 10.4 If a pupil is prescribed a controlled drug, it will be kept in safe custody in a locked, nonportable container and only named staff will have access.
+Refrigerators used for the storage of medication are in a secure area, inaccessible to unsupervised pupils or lockable as appropriate. - 11.2 We will carry out a risk assessment to consider any risks to the health and safety of our school community and put in place measures to ensure that identified risks are managed and that medicines are stored safely. - 11.3 All medicines shall be received and stored in the original container in which they were dispensed, together with the prescriber's instructions for administration. - 11.4 If a pupil is prescribed a controlled drug, it will be kept in safe custody in a locked, non-portable container within a locked cupboard and only named staff will have access.
 Controlled drugs must be counted in/out and witnessed if they are not administered by a qualified nurse or practitioner.
-The medication form must be signed by two people with at least one being the First Aid Coordinator.
-The records must indicate the amount of remaining medication and logged in a controlled drug recording book.

-- 10.5 Parents should collect all medicines belonging to their child at the end of the school day.
+The Controlled Drug Recording Book must be signed by two people with at least one being the First Aid Coordinator and the records must indicate the amount of remaining medication. - 11.5 Parents should collect all medicines belonging to their child at the end of the school day.
 They are responsible for ensuring that any date-expired medication is collected from the school.
 All medication is sent home with pupils at the end of the school year.
 Medication is not stored in summer holidays.
-If parents do not pick up out-of-date medication or at the end of the school year, medication is taken to a local pharmacy for safe disposal. - 10.6 We will keep medicines securely locked away and only named staff will have access, apart from Adrenaline Auto-injectors (AAIs), Asthma inhalers and Diabetes 'hypo' kits which need to be with or near pupils who need them.
-Three times a year the First Aid Coordinator/School Nurse will check the expiry dates for all medication stored at school and the details will be stored on Medical Tracker. - 10.7 Sharps boxes are used for the disposal of needles.
-All sharps boxes in the school are stored in a locked cupboard unless alternative safe and secure arrangements are put in place.
+If parents do not pick up out-of-date medication or at the end of the school year, medication is taken to a local pharmacy for safe disposal.

+- 11.6 We will keep medicines securely locked away and only named staff will have access, apart from Adrenaline Auto-injectors (AAIs), Asthma inhalers and Diabetes 'hypo' kits which need to be with or near pupils who need them.
+Three times a year the First Aid Coordinator/School Nurse will check the expiry dates for all medication stored at school and the details will be stored on Medical Tracker. - 11.7 Sharps boxes are used for the disposal of needles.
+All sharps' boxes in the school are stored in a locked cupboard unless alternative safe and secure arrangements are put in place.
 If a sharps box is needed on an off-site or residential visit, a named member of staff is responsible for its safe storage and return to a local pharmacy or to school or the pupil's parent.
 Collection and disposal of sharps boxes is arranged by the school biannually.

-11 Defibrillators (AED)
+12 Defibrillators (AED)

-- 11.1 The school has 1 defibrilator which is located behind the desk in the main reception area - 11.2 The defibrillator is always accessible and staff are aware of the location and those staff who have been trained to use it.
+- 12.1 The school has one defibrillators located in reception. - 12.2 The defibrillator is always accessible, and staff are aware of the location and those staff who have been trained to use it.
 They are designed to be used by someone without specific training and by following the accompanying step by step instructions on it at the time of use.
-The manufacturer's instructions are available to staff and use promoted should the need arise. - 11.3 The First Aid Coordinator is responsible for checking the AED termly, recording these checks and replacing any out of date items.
+The manufacturer's instructions are available to staff and use promoted should the need arise. - 12.3 The First Aid Coordinator is responsible for checking the AED termly, recording these checks and replacing any out-of-date items.

-12 Monitoring and Evaluation
+13 Monitoring and Evaluation